Skip to content

 extends fun toFloatString(self: Int, digits: Int): String;

-Returns a String from an Int value using a fixed-point representation of a fractional number, where self is a significant part of the number and digits is a number of digits in the fractional part.
+Returns a String from an Int value using a fixed-point representation of a fractional number, where self is the significant part of the number and digits is the number of digits in the fractional part.

 Usage example: